KarmaTechnolabs/convertor/README.md

 ### Step 1.
 Setup Package Name
 - Clone this project to a preferred directory.
 - Open it in Android Studio.
-- From the project, select the top level package name (karma.convertor) and hit Shift+F6.
+- From the project, select the top level package name (karma.converter) and hit Shift+F6.
 This will open a rename package window.
 Change the package name to actual app package name.
 - Go to app module gradle file and rename applicationId to the package name you set in previous step.